lucatume/wp-routing/README.md

 * `pattern`: static, sets a pattern to be used for all routes.

 #### Examples
+Please note that path variables are passd in their appearance order to the page, access and title  callback methods/functions.
 I want to add a `/posts` page displaying the posts archive

     WPRouting_Route::get('posts', function(){